Prepare Your House for Sale and Get the Best Price

 2. Reduce Clutter and Stage the Home

 One option for staging your home is hiring a professional to choose pieces for you to rent while your home is on the market.
-Another is to select just a few of your own furniture pieces to leave in the home and putting everything else in a storage unit.
+Another is to select just a few pieces of furniture to leave in the home and put everything else in a storage unit.

 3. Depersonalize the Home

 If you have a lot of pictures and your children’s craft projects around your home, then you should consider putting them away somewhere for the time being.

 The people who are coming to tour your home want to be able to imagine themselves living there.
 If there are pictures of your family looking at them, then it will feel like someone else’s home.